BryanOwens012/federal-budget-summarizer/README.md

 I built this app from scratch to public deployment in less than a week.
 Fun!

+### Tech stack

+- Frontend: Next.js/React.js (TypeScript), Tailwind CSS, Chakra UI
+- Backend: FastAPI (Python), Postgres, OpenAI API, in-memory LRU cache
+- DevOps: This app is fully Dockerized: the services `api` (in `app/packages/backend/api`), `postgres` (in `app/packages/backend/db`), and `frontend` (in `app/packages/frontend`) are each wrapped in a container.
+I also deployed this app to Railway (a PaaS).

+Since the OpenAI API doesn't have internet access, and the budget was passed after OpenAI's latest knowledge cutoff date, I tokenized the budget PDF and made embeddings with which to query the PDF.

+### How to build

+- Install docker
+- Install the Just command runner: `$ brew install just`
+- If you eventually plan to develop in this repo, install the sqlc DB querier codegen: `$ brew install sqlc`
+- Rename `app/.env.tmpl` to `.env` and fill in the correct values
+- In `app/`, run `$ just up` (this calls `docker-compose` with a few options)
+- After the build completes, visit the app at `localhost:3000`

 ### Motivation

 I've been interested in law for many years.
 These days, I keep up constantly with legal news (such as cases involving SCOTUS or the U.S. government), read law school textbooks, and study the Series 65 and LSAT for fun.